sh1boot/sh1boot.github.io/_posts/2025-03-30-poisoning-delinquent-ai-crawlers.md

 [Spoiler alert, I eventually found out I was wrong about that and had to pivot.]

-And another thing I haven't bothered to consider is what the attacker's motivations are, and what their costs are.
+## What are we up against?

+An intelligent thing to do here would be to step back and ask what the scrapers are trying to achieve, and what sort of content they want, and what they plan to do with it, and what they value and what their expenses are.

+From that one could deduce the most effective way to disrupt and discourage that activity.

+I didn't do that.

+I just ran with some vague ideas on themes I'd already seen others discussing.
+I did mix in attempts to draw attention to `robots.txt`, and to make obeying the rules the easiest way forward for everyone, in the vain hope that they would choose that path if they noticed my efforts.

 When I hear talk of doing distributed scrapes from domestic IP addresses I wonder if they could be using machines whose compute costs aren't valued by the attacker.
 And when I search for "AI scraping" I get articles about how to use AI to collect structured data from other websites in order to re-present it in a useful way, which would quickly dismiss unstuctured generated garbage I discuss here.

-But still, it's fun to speculate.
+But I just ran with what I had.

 ## My ideas
 ### Asymmetric-cost encryption